Zone

 Circumstances:

-The crew was performing a training flight when the seaplane hit a mountain located east of Half Moon Bay.
+The crew was completing a training flight when the seaplane impacted the slope of a mountain located east of Half Moon Bay.
 All eight occupants were killed.